andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Nov 6 |
 Topic: Computer and Electronic Music
-Today: Field trip to the library to reserach the history of eletronic music
+Today: Field trip to the library to research the history of eletronic music MEET IN COWLES LIBRARY ROOM 201

 ____________________________________